• Deutsch

 Mobile and Tablet User Agent Examples

-Mobile user agents are critical for content adaptation.
+Mobile user agents matter a lot for content adaptation.
 They often include tokens like 'Mobile' or specific device names.
-Here are some typical mobile user agent examples.
+A few typical examples:

 Chrome on Android (Android Chrome UA):